DAVID J. WILLIS ATTORNEY

-The wrap seller can unload property at full market price – property which would otherwise have to be discounted or sit idly on the market.
+The wrap seller can unload property at full market price (or even higher) – property which might otherwise have to be discounted or sit idly on the market.
 The seller gets at least some cash today (the buyer´s down payment) which either goes into the seller´s pocket or is used to reduce principal on the wrapped note (or a combination of both – this is negotiable).
 The seller is then out from under the payment burden, although the seller must continue to remain involved by forwarding payments to the first lienholder.
 The seller also gets the benefit of any spread between the interest rate on the wrapped note and wraparound note.

 Why would a buyer do a wrap?

 That is an easy question.
 The buyer does not have to apply and qualify for a new loan, at least not immediately.
-The buyer gets title to the property and immediate possession, without lengthy delays, expensive loan fees, and closing costs.
+The buyer gets title to the property and immediate possession without lengthy delays, expensive loan fees, and closing costs.

 Why would a broker encourage a wrap transaction?

 Aside from meeting objectives of the broker´s client, the buyer´s down payment supplies cash for the broker´s commission to be fully paid at closing, just as with any other transaction.

 Yes, but availability is limited.
 Some title companies are more inclined to insure wraps than others.
 Certain underwriters are not comfortable with the wraparound process, for reasons of their own.
 It may be necessary to "shop" title companies until a wrap-friendly title company is found.